 scary pretty?” kind of way.
 It wasn’t until I was expecting my youngest son that I picked up a hook again.

-Not even a year after the birth of my youngest, I was diagnosed with Stage III breast cancer, and subsequently went through chemo, surgery, and radiation (the works!).
+Not even a year after the birth of my youngest, I was diagnosed with Stage III breast cancer (read more about my cancer story here), and subsequently went through chemo, surgery, and radiation (the works!).
 I know it seems cliché, but those kinds of experiences really do open your eyes to experience life.
 For me, La Belle Vie means living life to the fullest, savoring every moment, even the unsavory ones, because each experience is an opportunity: to show kindness and spread love, to take stock of your life and be thankful, or grow as a person.
 It’s taking time to smell the roses and appreciate the little things.
 It’s finding the joy in everything and doing that which gives peace to your soul.
-It’s important to live each day, carry on with your responsibilities, sure, and not every day in life is a picnic, but when you try to live more in-the-moment, try to find the positive each day, start and end each day thankful that you were able to meet it, you start seeing things a little differently.
+It’s important to live each day, carry on with your responsibilities, sure, and not every day in life is a picnic, but when you try to live more in the moment, try to find the positive each day, start and end each day thankful that you were able to meet it, you start seeing things a little differently.

 That’s it really, my whole life in a short novel.
 I started the blog to share the things that give peace to my soul and to inspire others to pursue what eases theirs.
 I’m thankful to my Father in Heaven for everything He has given me, and I hope to use this platform in a way that glorifies Him.